CGC Registry

 Set Description:

 Synopsis: This is one of the better, if not best, sets in our entire collection.
 The set includes high-grade examples of all 48 books with 47 of our 48 books highest graded examples, including 17 books that are single highest graded.
 Moreover, eight of the first 11 issues are single highest graded, including the first two Showcases and our Atom #1.
 The sole book in this set that is second highest graded, as of this writing, is our #29 9.8 WP Rocky Mountain Pedigree copy that is bested by a freakish 9.9, which we have never seen.
-It is thus as of June 2023 within a hair of a perfect set.
+That 9.9 of Issue #29 is worth 2,650 registry points, so It is thus as of June 2024 within a hair (530 registry points) of a perfect set.
+Put in another way, if one had highest graded copies of every issue in this set, the score would only be 530 points higher (101,540) than our current score of 101,010 points; while the highest score any other collector could achieve with the absolute highest graded books outside this set would be 77,520.
+This is thus our best set in terms of the census-not registry points or value-of any set containing more than 40 books.

 Background: There have been no less than five Atoms in the DC universe.The original Golden Age Atom, Al Pratt, was created by writer Bill O'Connor and artist Ben Flinton and first appeared in All-American Publications' All-American Comics #19 (October 1940).
 That Atom was one of a group of miniature superheroes from the era, it seemed every imprint had their own version of the concept, Doll Man, Minimidget, and of course, later in the Silver Age, Marvel’s Ant-Man.
 The first Atom had no real superpowers besides his stature.